 For most people, the webcam has always been just another feature of their laptop or desktop.
 However, as more jobs move to become remote, there's a need for people to adopt the new digital lifestyles.
 Meetings, which are essential for any workplace, are now being held virtually, making it mundane to learn how to set up a video conference.

 Fortunately, you don't need tons of experience in video conferencing to get everything right.
 In this guide, we'll mention everything you need, including some top webinar software you can use and some helpful tips to ensure you have a successful video call.
-To get familiar with a reliable video conferencing, meetings and webinars software, we also recommend our ClickMeeting review.
+To get familiar with a reliable video conferencing, meetings and webinars software, we also recommend you check out the GetResponse webinars and ClickMeeting review.
 We reviewed BlueJeans as our latest edition to reliable video conference software lineup here.

 How to Set up a Video Conference: 3 Items You'll Need